-So you want to break into the voiceover industry?
-The voiceover industry can be an incredibly lucrative career choice.
-Many people mistakenly think that if you have a good voice, it can be a fun and simple way to make a living.
+The voiceover industry can be an incredibly lucrative career choice, though many people mistakenly think that if you have a good voice it is a fun and simple way to make a living.
 Fun perhaps.
 But make no mistake, the competition is stiff and a trained voiceover artist knows that the art form is far more complex than simply speaking clearly into a microphone.
 Being successful in the voiceover industry takes deep study and hard work, it takes a theatrical understanding of the human language, and a command of the intricacies of your voice not unrelated to a musician’s skill with an instrument.

 This is not a DIY guide to voice recording.
 This is not strictly a voiceover lesson, nor is it a step-by-step instruction manual to preparing the perfect voiceover demo.
 It is, in a sense, a hybrid between the two.
 If you are reading this, it is my assumption that you are likely a beginner seeking information on how to get started, and I applaud you for your proactive effort.
 Should you choose to pursue a career as a voiceover artist, I hope that you use this information to open your mind to creative process, rather than to blindly guide you down the path.

 Much of my philosophy on voiceover process comes from my work with master teacher and professional voiceover talent, Jeffery Dreisbach.
 For further training, I highly recommend getting a copy of his workbook, Conversation Pieces Out of the Studio: The Voiceover Workshop for Professional Actors.

 1. Narrow Your Sights & Be Goal Oriented.